RunLLM/gitbook/integrations/compute-systems/kubernetes.md

 * Creating a cluster on AWS' [Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)
 * Creating a cluster on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster)

+If your operator requires large Python packages such as `torch` and `transformers`, we recommend allocating at least 32 GB of disk space to the servers on your Kubernetes cluster.

 ## Connecting to Kubernetes

 {% hint style="info" %}